 The Company does not recognize short-term leases (original expected term of one year or less) on the consolidated balance sheets, and related lease payments are recognized as an expense over the lease term on a straight-line basis.
 The Company's lease agreements generally do not contain any residual value guarantees or restrictive covenants.
-The Company did not have any material finance leases for the years ended December 31, 2020, 2021, or 2022 or the six months ended June 30, 2022 or 2023 (unaudited).
+The Company did not have any material finance leases for the years ended December 31, 2020, 2021, or 2022.